Ken Armstrong (journalist)

 Ken Armstrong is a senior investigative reporter at ProPublica.

 He has worked at The Marshall Project, the Chicago Tribune, The Seattle Times, the Newport News Daily Press, and the Anchorage Times.

 He was a 2001 Nieman Fellow at Harvard University, and in 2002, was the McGraw Professor of Writing at Princeton University.

-He is married to Ramona Hattendorf; they live in Seattle with their two children, Waters (Emmett) and Meghan.
+He is married to Ramona Hattendorf; they live in Seattle with their two children, Waters (Emmett) and Skye.